MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2019.md

 ## Upgrade to DPM 2019

 You can install System Center Data Protection Manager (DPM) version 2019 on Windows Server 2016 or 2019.

-You can upgrade to DPM 2019 from either DPM 2016/1801/1807.
+You can upgrade to DPM 2019 from the following versions:
+-  DPM 2016
+-  DPM 1801
+-  DPM 1807

  Before you upgrade to or install DPM 2019, read the [Installation prerequisites](../dpm/install-dpm.md#setup-prerequisites).

 ## Upgrade path for DPM 2019
-If you upgrade from DPM 2016, to DPM 2019, make sure your installation has the following necessary updates:
+If you upgrade from DPM 2016 to DPM 2019, make sure your installation has the following necessary updates:

-- If you are upgrading from DPM 2016, then first upgrade to DPM 2016 Update Rollup 4 or later.
+- If you are upgrading from DPM 2016, then first upgrade to DPM 2016 Update Rollup 6 or later.
 You can download the Update Rollups from Windows Update.
 - Upgrade the DPM server to DPM 2019.
 - Update the agents on the protected servers.
 - Upgrade the DPM Remote Administrator on all production servers.